 P.O.
-Box 980818, West Sacramento, CA 85798-0818
+Box 980818, West Sacramento, CA 95798-0818

-Web site Address: www.bppe.ca.gov,

-Telephone and Fax: 888-370-7589 or 916 431-6959 or fax number 916 263-1897
+Website: www.bppe.ca.gov

+Phone: 888-370-7589 or 916-574-8900

+Fax: 916-263-1897

 Other Policies

 Policy on Submission of Fraudulent, Incorrect, or Misleading Information Pertaining to Student Admission It is expected by the University that all information that is material to the admissions process be accurate and true to the best of the student's or prospective student's knowledge.
 Any individual found to have submitted fraudulent, incorrect, or misleading information is subject to denial of admission to, or dismissal from the University.